-As noted in the prior year, the write-off of loans receivable should be performed by an authorized party and with adequate supporting documentation to demonstrate all conditions were satisfied to terminate a given loan.
-It is noted for the year ended June 30, 2021, the Agency began going through a loan review process in which each loan will be examined for collectability and their eligibility for forgiveness or being written-off.
+As noted in prior years, the write-off of loans receivable should be performed by an authorized party and with adequate supporting documentation to demonstrate all conditions were satisfied to terminate a given loan.
+It is noted for the year ended June 30, 2021, the Agency began a loan review process in which each loan is examined for collectability and eligibility for forgiveness or being written-off.